mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 Gyro Dropout replaces implementations of `torch.nn.Dropout`.
 The Gyro Dropout provides increased accuracy compared with dropout.

-Gyro dropout is a variant of dropout that improves the efficiency of training neural networks Instead of randomly dropping out neurons in every training iteration, gyro dropout pre-selects and trains a fixed number of subnetworks.
+Gyro dropout is a variant of dropout that improves the efficiency of training neural networks.
+Instead of randomly dropping out neurons in every training iteration, gyro dropout pre-selects and trains a fixed number of subnetworks.
 'Sigma' is the number of total pre-selected subnetworks and 'Tau' is the number of concurrently scheduled subnetworks in an iteration.